-    A whopping 91% of customers say they’d happily give referrals, yet only 11% of salespeople have the balls to ask for one (Dale Carnegie).
+A whopping 91% of customers say they’d happily give referrals, yet only 11% of salespeople ask for one (Dale Carnegie).
 What’s the worst that could happen?
 As long as your customer is suitably happy with your product, they can only say ‘no’ or ‘not right now’, which is fair enough.

 9. Become a social media mogul

 As you don’t get the facetime with your customers or prospects like your field sales counterparts, social media and selling tools should be an integral part of your sales weaponry.

 The likes of LinkedIn and Twitter can help you identify the right prospect, understand more about their challenges and what their role entails, all without making a single phone call.

 With over 740 million users on LinkedIn and two new accounts being created every second (WHOAH!), this should be one of your first ports of call as an inside sales rep.

 Search for relevant companies that fit your target audience using the advanced search filter, send personalized InMails and stay up to date on the movers and shakers in your industry by joining some groups.
 But make sure your profile is always kept in ship shape condition because the more effort you put in, the greater results you’ll see.